A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

 Clean Your Teeth

-Clean your mouth thoroughly at least once a day.
-If you have enough supplies, then twice would be better.
+Clean your mouth thoroughly at least once a day—twice would be better if you have enough hygiene items.

-Brush your teeth with toothpaste, but if you run out, then baking soda would make a good alternative.
-If worse comes to worst, then just use your toothbrush to get rid of the build-up in your teeth.
+Brush your teeth with toothpaste, but if you run out, baking soda makes a good alternative.
+If worse comes to worst, use your toothbrush alone to get rid of the build-up in your teeth.

 After brushing, rinse your mouth with clean water.